Religion in the Philippines: Catholicism

 Catholicism (Katolisismo; Catolicismo) is the predominant religion and the largest Christian denomination in the Philippines comprising 78.8% of the population (or 85,645,362 million adherents) in 2020.
 It served as the country's state religion over most of the archipelago during the Spanish colonial period, under the Spanish Constitution of 1876.
 Spanish efforts to convert many on the islands were aided by the lack of a significant central authority, and by friars who learnt local languages to preach.
 Some traditional animistic practices blended with the new faith.
 Catholicism's status as state religion continued under the short-lived Malolos Republic.
 The American colonial government established a policy of separation of church and state, eventually ending prospects of establishing a state religion in the Philippines.

 The Catholic Church has great influence on Philippine society and politics.
 It was instrumental in rallying public support for the bloodless People Power Revolution of 1986.
 Then-Archbishop of Manila and de facto Primate of the Philippines, Cardinal Jaime Sin appealed to the public via radio to congregate along Epifanio de los Santos Avenue in support of rebel forces against the dictatorship of President Ferdinand E. Marcos.
 Some seven million people responded to the call between February 22–25, and the non-violent protests successfully forced Marcos and his family out of power and into exile in Hawaii.

 Several Catholic holidays are culturally important as family occasions, and are observed in the civil calendar.
 Chief among these are Christmas, which includes celebrations of the civil New Year, and the more solemn Holy Week, which may occur in March or April.
 Every November, Filipino families celebrate All Saints' Day and All Souls' Day as a single holiday in honour of the saints and the dead, visiting and cleaning ancestral graves, offering prayers, and feasting.
 As of 2018, Feast of the Immaculate Conception on December 8 was added as a special non-working holiday.
+The Catholic church in the Philippines is unique for being by granted by the Roman Pontiff, the Cerulean Indult, the privilege to wear the liturgical color of Cerulean or Celeste, in honor of the Immaculate Conception of Mary, a privilege, not shared by most other Latin-Rite Catholics, except those under the ambit of the Spanish Empire where it also doubly serves as the color of Native American Royalty even though the indult had initially fallen out of use due to wars of independence against Spain, the primary supporter of the Immaculate Conception, but was restored to all former Spanish-territories following the First Provincial Council of Manila as the Philippines earned it through reverting to, or staying loyal towards Catholicism, even though the church was divided on the issue of Philippine independence, amidst the schisms produced by the Philippine Independent Church as well as other break away Protestant and Masonic influenced churches, after Spanish Colonialism was replaced by the American Imperialism.